curityio/spa-using-token-handler/README.md

 ## Simple Code in Apps

-This repository demonstrates the business docused components companies should need to develop:
+This repository demonstrates the business focused components companies should need to develop:

-- An SPA coded in React
+- A Single Page App coded in React
 - A simple Web Host to provide static content
 - A simple API that validates JWT access tokens